-Simulation models should be used with caution.
-When they are made available to the public, they are often 'sanitized' to mask proprietary information, and thus may not be accurate indicators of the analog behaviour of devices.[1]
-The uprateability assessment process should be used only to eliminate unpromising candidate devices, and not as a substitute for electrical testing.
+Simulation models are used with caution.
+When they are made available to the public, they are often "sanitized" to mask proprietary information, and thus may not be accurate indicators of the analog behaviour of devices.[1]
+The uprateability assessment process is used only to eliminate unpromising candidate devices, and not as a substitute for electrical testing.

 Data sheets do not always list all electrical parameters.
-This is especially true for degradation type parameters for example, gate current, substrate current, trigger currents for latchup, etc. These parameters may not be important in manufacturer-specified temperature ranges, but could be significant at target temperature ranges.
-When the manufacturers' test procedures are not available, it is difficult to measure these parameters, and they must be estimated.
+This is especially true for degradation type parameters, for example gate current, substrate current, trigger currents for latchup, etc. These parameters may not be important in manufacturer-specified temperature ranges, but could be significant at target temperature ranges.
+When the manufacturers' test procedures are not available, it is difficult to measure these parameters, and they should be estimated.
+If the initial assessment indicates that any such parameters could be of concern at the target temperature, then the revised datasheet should include limiting values for these parameters.

-2 To account for system variations, it may be advisable to test the systems beyond its specified temperature limits.
+To account for system variations, it may be advisable to test the system beyond its specified temperature limits.
 However, operating a system beyond its temperature specifications may overstress other components of the system besides the candidate part and result in invalid failures.